Expansion properties of Whitehead moves on cubic graphs: Conductance and expansion

 The \textit{outer--conductance} of $S \subset V(G)$ is defined as follows:

 and the outer--conductance of $G$ is

-This is a generalization of the notion of conductance \cite{Chung}.
+This is a generalization of the notion of conductance \cite[\S 6.2]{Chung}.
 Since we work with directed graphs, the definition is adapted so that the volume is measured with respect to the number of out--going edges.
 By doing so the outer--conductance measures how hard it is to escape a subset of the graph.

-As a generalisation of the notion of expander families to the case of directed graphs with vertex degrees (both out--degree and in--degree) growing with the number of vertices, we introduce \Cref{wm-def:outer_expander}.
+As a generalization of the notion of expander families to the case of directed graphs with vertex degrees (both out--degree and in--degree) growing with the number of vertices, we introduce \Cref{wm-def:outer_expander}.

-\begin{definition} We say that a sequence of directed graphs $G_n$ with out--degree and in--degree growing with the number of vertices is an outer--expander family if the conductance $\phi_{out}(G_n)$ is uniformly bounded away from 0 as $n$ tends to infinity. \end{definition}
+\begin{definition} We say that a sequence of directed graphs $G_n$ with out--degree and in--degree growing with the number of vertices is an \textit{outer--expander family} if the conductance $\phi_{\rm out}(G_n)$ is uniformly bounded away from 0 as $n$ tends to infinity. \end{definition}